NemanjaNecke/SaaS-backend-API/README.md

 * User needs to be logged in to access this endpoint.
 Only username and personal info is editable.
 * Accepts PUT and PATCH requests

+* `/tasks/notification_email`: Sends a notification email to the user about their tasks.
+* `/tasks/notification_count/`: Returns the count of notification emails that the user has received.
+* `/tasks/analytics`: Returns the analytics data for tasks.
+* `/auth/ip-address`: Returns the IP address of the user.
+* `/auth/register/admin/`: Creates a new company administrator account.
+* `/auth/accounts/admin/`: Returns a list of all company administrator accounts.
+* `/auth/accounts/admin/<pk>`: Updates the details of a specific company administrator account.
+* `/auth/accounts/account/`: Returns the details of the user's account.
+* `/auth/accounts/all/`: Returns a list of all user accounts.
+* `/invites/`: Lists all pending invitations or creates a new invitation.
+* `/invites/<pk>/`: Retrieves or deletes a specific invitation.
+* `/tasks/`: Lists all tasks or creates a new task.
+* `/tasks/<pk>/`: Retrieves, updates or deletes a specific task.
+* `/auth/password/reset/`: Sends an email to the user with a password reset link.
+* `/auth/password/reset/confirm/<slug:uidb64>/<slug:token>/`: Resets the user's password.
+* `/auth/registration/resend-email/`: Resends the verification email to the user.
+* `/auth/ip-address/activate-ip/<uidb64>/<token>`: Activates the user's IP address.
+* `/auth/`: Provides authentication endpoints for login, logout, and password change.
+* `/auth/account-confirm-email/`: Sends an email to the user to confirm their email address.